zarstensen/AsciiRenderer/README.md

 ### ASCIIR_AUTO_ISNTALL_DEPS

-automaticly installs all the dependencies using the Conan package manager. (conan is required for this to work)
+automatically installs all the dependencies using the Conan package manager. (conan is required for this to work)

 the alias target `Asciir::Asciir` can be used if one wants to link to the Asciir library through CMake.